ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/3_styling_data.md

 ### Exercise 3-2: Graduated styles

 Let's undo the categorization and style the collision data based on the number of injuries:
- 1. Load the [Collision data from 2015](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-2015/kref-x3ki) if it's not already open.
+ 1. Load the [Motor Vehicle Collisions 2015](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-2015/kref-x3ki) if it's not already open.
  2. Double-click the collision data layer and open its **Style** tab.
  3. Change **Single Symbol** in the top left to **Graduated**.
  4. Use the **Column** dropdown to select **NUMBER OF PERSONS INJURED**.